gambingo/machine-learning/Classification/classification-cheat-sheet.md

 * Naturally includes feature interactions
 * No coefficients
 * Robust to outliers
+* Inherently handles non-homogenous data

 ##### Cons
 * Prone to overfitting
 * Simplistic
+* Does not scale well with large numbers of feautures.
 * Slow with large amounts of data (use XGBoost)

 ##### Terminology